amintos/akira/documentation/done/reference.rst

 |ReferenceProxyCallback|

 Callback communication is a way of communicating without waiting.
-All method call sent to the proxy get a function *callback(aValue)* as first argument.
+All method calls sent to the proxy get a function *callback(aValue)* as first argument.
 The following arguments can be passed as usally.
 If the call to the object succeeds without error the callback is called with the return value.
-Of cause one can use the *get()* method of result.
+Of course one can use the *get()* method of result.

 Questions?
 ----------